 Type of Cryptocurrency Wallet: Cold storage wallet, Mobile and Desktop Supported

 Incorporated Exchange: Yes

-Exodus is a mobile wallet that sits on your laptop or desktop.
+Exodus is a mobile wallet that sits on your laptop or desktop just like all other cold storage wallets.
 There is also a variant of the Smartphone app online.
 This digital wallet provides an appealing user experience that places a ton of investor-focused resources in your pockets.
 The mobile wallet, which also incorporates Trezor wallets, transforms the digital currency including Bitcoin and several others through a set with graphs and maps.